 It's a modern necessity that we use daily, but we rarely think about it: toilet paper.
 Today, there are countless toilet paper brands boasting features like ultra plush, ultra premium, and even "mega" rolls.
 Although Americans now have all sorts of TP options to choose from, toilet tissue used to be far simpler – oftentimes uncomfortably simple...

-Even though the toilet paper we use today wasn't developed until the mid-1800's, people have been wiping themselves clean since the dawn of time.
-This begs the question: what on Earth did they use before the soft white stuff was invented?
+Even though the toilet paper roll we use today wasn't developed until the mid-1800's, people have been wiping themselves clean since the dawn of time.
+Most people have a regular bowel pattern, so this begs the question: what on Earth did they use before the soft white stuff was invented?

 Let's take a brief journey through history and explore the evolution of toilet paper!